Carbon disulfide: Health effects

 Carbon disulfide has been linked to both acute and chronic forms of poisoning, with a diverse range of symptoms.

 Concentrations of 500–3000 mg/m^{3} cause acute and subacute poisoning.
 These include a set of mostly neurological and psychiatric symptoms, called encephalopathia sulfocarbonica.
 Symptoms include acute psychosis (manic delirium, hallucinations), paranoic ideas, loss of appetite, gastrointestinal and sexual disorders, polyneuritis, myopathy, and mood changes (including irritability and anger).
 Effects observed at lower concentrations include neurological problems (encephalopathy, psychomotor and psychological disturbances, polyneuritis, abnormalities in nerve conduction), hearing problems, vision problems (burning eyes, abnormal light reactions, increased ophthalmic pressure), heart problems (increased deaths for heart disease, angina pectoris, high blood pressure), reproductive problems (increased miscarriages, immobile or deformed sperm), and decreased immune response.

 Occupational exposure to carbon disulfide is also associated with cardiovascular disease, particularly stroke.

-In 2000, the WHO believed that health harms were unlikely at levels below 100 μg/m^{3}, and set this as a guideline level.
+In 2000, the World Health Organization (WHO) considered that health harms were unlikely at levels below 100 μg/m^{3} over an averaging time of 24 hours, and recommended this as a guideline level.
 Carbon disulfide can be smelled at levels above 200 μg/m^{3}, and the WHO recommended a sensory guideline of below 20 μg/m^{3}.
 Exposure to carbon disulfide is well-established to be harmful to health in concentrations at or above 30 mg/m^{3}.
 Changes in the function of the central nervous system have been observed at concentrations of 20–25 mg/m^{3}.
 There are also reports of harms to health at 10 mg/m^{3}, for exposures of 10–15 years, but the lack of good data on past exposure levels make the association of these harms with concentrations of 10 mg/m^{3} findings uncertain.
 The measured concentration of 10 mg/m^{3} may be equivalent to a concentration in the general environment of 1 mg/m^{3}.